LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 |LOOP_APNS_KEY_ID|string of characters on the .p8 download file immediately following the underscore (  _  ) and not including the file extension ( .p8 ), or you can get it from your saved key in your developer account as shown next step, too ![img/apns-open2.png](img/apns-open2.png)
 |LOOP_DEVELOPER_TEAM_ID|get this value from Loop app signing or in your developer account's top right corner under your name ![img/apns-vars.png](img/apns-vars.png)|
 |LOOP_PUSH_SERVER_ENVIRONMENT| (optional) Set this to production if you installed Loop remotely such as with TestFlight, Diawi, AppCenter, or an IPA.
 If you built directly to your phone in XCode with your phone plugged into to your computer, do not include this variable.|

+#### Remote Build Config Var Requirement

+That last row of the table above is needed if you are using a remote build option such as [LoopDocs: Github Build Actions](../build/build-select-dev.md#build-loop-dev-using-github-actions) or downloaded an archived file via [Loop and Learn: Remote Build with Diawi](https://www.loopandlearn.org/remote-build/).
+If you later return to a direct Xcode build to your phone, you must remove that config var or remote commands will not work.

 When executed properly, you should have something that looks like this for your three new variables that you added: